-- 5.3.1 Terrestrial and marine ecology monitoring photos are provided in Annex E. - 5.3.2 The Monitoring Survey for the reporting month was conducted on 18th and 27th July 2007.
-The project site has been fully cleared and under construction works. - 5.3.3 Although the surveyed streams have not been previously affected by developments or pollution sources, they are relatively small.
-Water depth was less than 0.3m in most of the stream reaches even during wet season. - 5.3.4 Stream A is located within the Project Area.
+- 5.3.2 The Monitoring Survey for the reporting month was conducted on 14th and 20th September 2007.
+The project site was fully under construction works. - 5.3.3 Although the surveyed streams have not been previously affected by developments or pollution sources, they are relatively small.
+During the EIA study, water depth was found less than 0.3m in most of the stream reaches even during wet season.
+Within dry season, these streams would have very small surface flow or even no surface flow for most of the length. - 5.3.4 Stream A is located within the Project Area.
 Its main stream section (downstream to the confluence of two tributaries) would be protected by stream buffer zone (Figure 3.3).
-Stream A was heavily silted with sediments from eroded hillsides all year round, particularly at the main stream section.
+Stream A had been heavily silted with sediments from eroded hillsides all year round, particularly at the main stream section.
 The stream had low flow. - 5.3.5 The permanent bridge across Stream A was finished and the temporary access bridge had been removed.
-In the present monitoring survey, the main stream course of Stream A (the section downstream to the confluence of tributaries A1 and A2) was found still to be filled up by rubbles which was first report in June 2006 (see Photo Plate 5.3-1).
-The rubbles were reported to be washed down from the upper Tributary A2 which had been under pipe culvert construction.
-Although the riparian vegetation was not affected by the rubbles, this section of stream channel was temporarily lost.
-Tributary A2 was converted to underground pipeline as proposed in the EIA report.
-Stream A was of the lowest ecological value among the four natural streams as it was heavily silted with sediments from eroded hillsides all year round.
-No stream fish and only very limited aquatic fauna were recorded in Stream A before.
-The impact from this temporary loss of stream channel would not be severe.
-But remedial works should be implemented to clear the rubbles and restore the channel, and improve the water quality, as the conditions of this stream is expected to improve after the construction of the golf course extension (in which the eroded hill slopes would be replaced by turf).
+In the present monitoring survey, it was found that some remedial works were conducted in the main stream course of Stream A (the section downstream to the confluence of tributaries A1 and A2) (see Photo Plate 5.3-1).
+The remedial works were to remove the rubbles which were washed down from the upper Tributary A2 during pipe culvert construction in June 2006.
+Although the riparian vegetation were not affected by the rubbles, and Stream A was of the lowest ecological value among the four natural streams (it was heavily silted with sediments from eroded hillsides all year round and only very limited aquatic fauna were recorded before), this section of stream channel was temporarily lost.
+Remedial works had thus been requested by the ET for clearing the rubbles, restoring the channel and improving the water quality, as the conditions of this stream is expected to improve after the construction of the golf course extension (in which the eroded hill slopes would be replaced by turf).
+As observed in the present monitoring, a large portion of the fallen rubbles were removed.
+And a proposal for restoring Stream A would be provided by the Contractor later.